It is now over five years since we embarked on the project of researching the names on the Dewsbury Cenotaph in Crow Nest Park.

 We have tried wherever possible to find photographs of the men, mainly from newspapers but we are grateful to families who have sent us copies from their family collections.

 Another objective was to include on the profiles a photograph of their headstone or their name on a memorial to the missing.
 With the exception of those buried or commemorated in Iraq, we have managed to obtain these from a number of contacts throughout the world and the work of our own volunteers who have visited the war cemeteries and memorials.

 It is imperative that the memory of those who paid the supreme sacrifice will not be forgotten and that future generations will continue to pay homage in the words chosen by Rudyard Kipling from Ecclesiasticus 44:14 “Their Name Liveth for Evermore”.

 If anyone has any further information they would like to share with us or would like to know more about these men, please use our contact form.

-Commemorated on the panels surrounding the Memorial are spaces for the names of approximatley 1,000 men of the Borough, who paid the ultimate sacrifice.
-It has been stated that 1,070 have been supplied.
+Commemorated on the panels surrounding the Memorial are the names of the men of the Borough and also those who had family connections.

-There are six panels around the sides of the Memorial each containing three panels with space for sixty names on each panel.
+There are six panels around the sides of the Memorial each containing three panels with space for sixty names on each panel plus an addenda.
 The Memorial is of almost unique design as it is a Cenotaph (meaning empty place) to remind us of the missing.
 It was unveiled on the 6th September 1924 by Lieutenant General Walter P. Braithwaite, who himself lost his only son on the First Day of the Battle of the Somme.